Mountain Safety

 Patrol

-The Patrol at Big White Ski Resort is made up of Paid Patrollers, Canadian Ski Patrol (CSP) and volunteer patrollers.
+The Patrol at Big White Ski Resort is made up of Paid Patrollers and volunteer patrollers from Canadian Ski Patrol (CSP).
 During day skiing hours you can find patrollers at the top of the Alpine T-bar, Gem Lake Express and in the main Patrol Hut near the bottom of the Ridge Rocket Express.
 During night skiing, patrollers are located at the top of the Bullet Express.
 Big White Ski Resort is a 911 community.
+Patrol can be reached at 250.491.6160.

 Avalanche Prevention and Control